plogs/asopposedtowhat.com/content/posts/trans-gentry.md

 draft: false
 ---

-In these socially enlightened times it seems like everyone and his brother is coming out with a new identity.
+In these socially enlightened times it seems everyone and his brother is coming out with a new identity.
 We're rife with transformations.
 Who knew?

 But why now?
 Have we always had men who are really women and women who are really men, and just not noticed?
 Apparently so.
 And woe to